ying-teaching/python-book/docs/ch12_django/notes/django_crash_course.md

 ### Creating Models

-In the `tasks` app, there is one models: `Task`.
+In the `tasks` app, there is only one models: `Task`.
 Adding following class definition in `tasks/models.py` file.

 ```python
 from django.db import models